jpatel4se/MongodB_python_repo/week1/README.txt

-Video - Overview of building an app with mongodB
+#Overview of building an app with mongodB

 •	Mongod is database server running on a box.